Comment on page

 Published apps are defined as meeting a few different requirements:

-An app is marked as ‘published’ within the Adalo Editor, which is a required step before sending your app to either App Stores (Apple or Google) or applying a custom domain.
+An app is marked as ‘published’ within the Adalo Builder, which is a required step before sending your app to either App Stores (Apple or Google) or applying a custom domain.